- MAGS Handbook

 Starting Spring 2023, GSC 550 (Capstone) will be offered in the “C” session (full semester) each semester.

+Students admitted for a summer term must be enrolled in at least one graduate credit in the term of admission.
+Future summer semester enrollment will be optional.
 Summer enrollment is optional for continuous registration purposes, but all graduate students must be enrolled in at least one graduate credit in both fall and spring semesters in either A or B sessions (or both) unless on an approved leave of absence.

 If students are receiving any sort of benefit or aid that requires enrollment in a specific number of credits in a given semester, please confirm the credit requirements of the award to stay in compliance.